riverbed/flyscript-portal/README.md

 the SHARK, a live view named 'flyscript-portal' is created on the first available capture interface.

-(If you only have a SHARK device, you can leave ignore the PROFILER settings, it just means you won't be able to render any of the sample PROFILER widgets.
-Similalry if you just have a PROFILER, ignore the SHARK settings.)
+(If you only have a SHARK device, you can ignore the PROFILER settings, it just means you won't be able to render any of the sample PROFILER widgets.
+Similarly if you just have a PROFILER, ignore the SHARK settings.)

 Customize the `config/locations.py` file to setup the IP address for